 The battery producer Nilar was founded in 2000 and has two R&D departments, one in USA and one in Sweden, which develop the company's bi-polar NiMH battery technology.
 The batteries are produced at the company's factory in Sweden.
 Nilar uses a modular design, with building blocks of 12 V, which allows batteries to be coupled in parallel and series to battery-packs that can deliver the desired power and capacity.
 In 2014 Nilar started to develop an electronic solution that would enable their NiMH batteries to replace regular lead acid batteries.
 This would allow their batteries to be used for storage of variable electricity production from e.g. PV or wind.
 In 2015, the company started two PV related projects.
 The first is about a storage solution for telecom and PV.
 These battery packages are scalable and can be delivered in sizes from 1 kWh storage capacity up to several MWh.
-The solutions are planned to be commercialised in mid-2017.
 In the second project Nilar works in collaboration with Ferroamp to integrate their batteries in Ferroamp's energy-hub.
-This project is on-going and a first system was installed in 2016.
-Furthermore, Nilar has initiated collaboration with two of Sweden's major PV wholesale companies with the aim to sell batteries in combination with PV.
+This project is on-going, and a first system was installed in 2016.
+Furthermore, Nilar has initiated collaboration with two of Sweden's major wholesale companies, Celltech and Gicom with the aim to sell batteries in combination with PV.
 But right now, the Swedish market is just marginal one for Nilar.
-The major markets for the company are rather England, Holland, Germany, Italy and Portugal.
+The major markets for the company are on the major PV markets down on the European continent.